arlolra/otr/readme.md

       }
     })

-If the protocol successfully runs to completion,

-    buddy.trust === true  // only for the initiating party

 Both users should run the SMP to establish trust.
 Further, it should be run each time a partner presents a fresh long-lived key.

 ---